South Downs Way Information

 The South Downs Way is much more of a challenge for horse riders because of the road crossings and logistics of accommodation for horses.

 There are no major long-term diversions to the South Downs Way at present.
-For details of any short term diversions, look for the exclamation mark logo on the interactive map below.
+For details of any short term diversions, look for the exclamation mark logo on the interactive map above.

 Work continues to make the trails accessible to more people.